-In all the training and experiences I have had as a Hospice volunteer you just know that God is present.
+In all the training and experiences I have had as a Hospice volunteer, you just know that God is present.
 You can’t explain it or quantify it.
 You just know.
 For me, the most intense times of joy are these experiences and the Lenten journey we are now on.
-Joy that comes in knowing God never forsakes us; never abandons us.
-These are times when He asks me to return to Him.
+The joy that comes in knowing God never forsakes us; never abandons us.
+These are times when he asks me to return to him.
 Joel 2:12 says, “Even now,” declares the LORD, “return to me with all your heart…”

 Listen to this beautiful song by John Michael Talbot.

 Every Lent, I read Henri Nouwen’s “The Return of the Prodigal Son”.
 I am enthralled by this book and Nouwen’s honesty about his life and struggles.
 It is a beautiful and powerfully written account of a story most of us know, yet few of us delve so deeply into it.
 Nouwen uses Rembrandt’s portrait of the Prodigal Son to tell the story:

 The son made a choice.
 He chose to leave his father and go his own way, to take his inheritance and “set off for a distant country, and there he squandered his wealth in wild living” (Luke 15:13).
 Soon, he was broke and in the midst of a famine.
 He was hungry, but no one offered him anything to eat.